What Should I Know About Taxes on My Investment Accounts?

 Going the Extra Mile With Additional Tax Efficiencies

 Betterment can help you be a smarter investor, because we offer additional features — at no extra cost — to help you minimize taxes so that you can maximize your money.
-Tax-Coordinated Portfolio can help increase your overall returns if you are investing in multiple types of investment accounts, because it allocates your assets within each account type as tax-efficiently as possible.
+Tax Coordination can help increase your overall returns if you are investing in multiple types of investment accounts, because it allocates your assets within each account type as tax-efficiently as possible.
 Tax Loss Harvesting+ can be used to capture losses during market declines so that you can use them to help offset future gains or even lower your tax bracket.
 Learn more about how Betterment helps you maximize your after-tax returns.
 Betterment is a financial advisor, not a tax advisor—consult a tax advisor or IRS resources for additional guidance.

 Within a Betterment account, we can provide additional advice regarding which accounts you should be funding and in what order.
 You can even sync up your 401(k)s and other accounts to see an overall picture your finances.
 Get started or log in to complete your retirement plan and see personalized savings advice.